iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.27.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.healthtap.userhtexpress 1 reviews"/>
 </p>

+> Stay away!
+If you're needing a prescription filled and needing it filled correctly do not use this app or company.
+They will gladly take your money but not make any corrections once they have submitted a prescription.
+My pill quantity was supposed to be 180 as I take 6 pills a day.
+They gave me 30, gee thanks guys just enough to last me 5 days.
+Worthless!<br> :date: __2021-02-14 00:41:39__

 > I cannot navigate this app by<br> :date: __2020-12-29 21:31:46__

 > Needed some medical assistance with my 11 yrs old.
 Down loaded the app and they won't allow him to be seen.
 My son has asthma and he is very susceptible to pneumonia this time of year.
 Dont want to take him in anywhere because he doesn't need to be tested for this stupid covid.
 So much for saying this is for families.
 Can't be if they dont want to help young kids.<br> :date: __2020-12-12 00:56:57__